 Plan and Schedule

-As they say “a goal without a plan is just a wish.”
 If you’re committed to making your dreams and goals become a reality, it is imperative that you break down each big goal into tiny micro steps, and schedule each step in your actual calendar.
 You can make sure that your calendar supports your priorities and goals by scheduling not only professional commitments, but also social plans, time off, self care, spiritual practices, and exercise.
 Sometimes I block out an hour on my calendar that literally says “read and relax.”
 When it comes to goals and habits, it’s also helpful to commit to a minimum baseline you will commit to – even on your hardest day.
 This is how I started working out everyday after years of failing.
-I teach my full goal setting process right here.

 However you choose to ring in the new year, I hope you make sure it feels intentional, meaningful, and purposeful to you.
 I’m rooting for you.